jason13official/LifeSeries-Addon-Support/README.md

 # Life Series Mod
-This server-side mod is a one-to-one recreation of [Grian](https://www.youtube.com/c/Grian)'s Life Series in minecraft fabric, with as many QOL features as possible.
+This mod is a one-to-one recreation of [Grian](https://www.youtube.com/c/Grian)'s Life Series in minecraft fabric, with as many QOL features as possible.
-This includes automated lives tracking, automated team colors, automated session timer, automatic Boogeyman selection and kill tracking, and much more.<br>
+That includes automated lives tracking, automated team colors, automated session timer, automatic Boogeyman selection and kill tracking, and much more.<br>
+The mod is *server-side required* and optional (**but very much recommended**) on the client-side, as that adds further QOL features (such as GUIs for most of the features, so you don't have to use the commands as much).<br>
-Join the [Discord](https://discord.gg/QWJxfb4zQZ) or make an issue if you want to submit any bugs / give suggestions.
+Join the [Discord](https://discord.gg/QWJxfb4zQZ) or make an issue if you want to submit any bugs or give suggestions.
 ## Features

 This mod contains every single season of the Life Series, so that's Third Life, Last Life, Double Life, Limited Life, Secret Life, and now even Wild Life!